ZdravkoChorlev/ImageProcessingAPI/README.md

 We have three available endpoints

 1. `localhost:8000/` - This is default endpoint.
 It gives the user basic info the API
+    - This endpoint can be accessed with GET request

 2. `localhost:8000/image?img_url=` - This is the main endpoint.
 Here we can pass a URL and get information about an image
+    - This endpoint can be accessed with GET request

     - Example:
     `localhost:8000/image?img_url=http://someurlimage.com"`